Bam6561/ConvertCompressJPG/README.md

 4. Either find or create a target directory, then copy its address as text.
 5. Paste the address for the value of the variable `target` on line 39.
 6. Optionally, adjust the image `quality` on line 46.
-7. Optionally, adjust the `threads` to use on line 51.
+7. Optionally, adjust the number of `threads` to use on line 51.
 8. Run the program.

 <p align="right"><a href="#top">Back to Top</a></p>